‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Rightfully so.

-And yeah, I read that in the research, and I'm like, do I even put this in the document that 15-year-old Christian Slater was in love with 22-year-old Helen Slater when they filmed a movie together for four months?
+And yeah, I read that in the research, and I'm like, Do I even put this in the document that 15-year-old Christian Slater was in love with 22-year-old Helen Slater when they filmed a movie together for four months?

 Like, if he hadn't been in love with her, it was like, Do you have blood in your body?

 I found out they aren't siblings right now.
+I thought they were siblings.

+No, they weren't.
 I think that was a confusing part of this.

-He died as hair, though, yeah.
+He died his hair, though.
+Yeah.

-You know how you were like, you started this podcast by saying, Take me back, you know?
+You know how you were like, you started this podcast by saying, take me back, you know?
+Yeah. um, let's just do a list of the most popular movies of July of 1985.

 I can't wait.

-Emerald Forest, Silverado, Pritzy's Honor, Fletch, The Explorers.
+Goonies, European Vacation, Emerald Forest, Silverado, Pritzy's Honor, Fletch, The Explorers.

-Oh, like so many other movies came out during the course of the year.
+And you left out like Vision Quest, just one of the guys, like so many other movies came out during the course of the year.
+We just had it all figured out.

 Well, there was just volume.

-There's not enough in the movie theater where you're like, I could go to the theater like four or five times in a week if I wanted to, or all month, like I could could go to the movies.
+There's not enough in the movie theater where you're like, I could go to the theater like four or five times in a week if I wanted to, or all month, like I could go to the movies.

 It's like more like an event.
+You're like, I can't wait.

 You just want the four-receiver offense and a lot of passing and a lot of plays and hoping to get lucky.

-I was going to say,
+I was going to say.

 just chewing up clock.
+That's movies in 2025.

 Back then, we're just chucking the ball.
+Yes.

 Yeah.

-Kicking and screaming didn't even make a million.
+and then 100 from the Bombback film.
+Kicking and Screaming didn't even make a million.

+Okay.
 That might be the lowest.

-No budget recorded and no Roger Ebert review.
+No budget recorded.
+And no Roger Ebert review.

 Where was he?